XIAOLUHOU/Shuffling-Against-SCA/README.md

 This repository provides the implementations, attack code, and experimental results associated with the following paper:

 > **Make Shuffling Great Again: A Side-Channel Resistant Fisher-Yates Algorithm for Protecting Neural Networks**
-> Leonard Puškáč, Marek Benovič, Jakub Breier, and Xiaolu Hou
+> Leonard Puškáč, Marek Benovič, Jakub Breier, and Xiaolu Hou, IEEE Transactions on Very Large Scale Integration (VLSI) Systems, to appear.

 ## Citation